troubleshootingUpdated 2025

 Add Required UTM Parameters to LinkedIn Ads (Step-by-Step)

 Your LinkedIn Ads are showing as referral traffic in GA4.
-You can't measure campaign performance or calculate ROI.
+You can't measure campaign performance, calculate ROI, or optimize ad spend.

 🚨 Not sure what's breaking your tracking?